 Basic Consideration of Choosing WordPress Hosting Services

-First of all, these are basic consideration of choosing WordPress hosting services:
+First of all, these are basic considerations of choosing WordPress hosting services:

 #1 Shared vs Managed

 WordPress hosting plan has two types, shared and managed.